maria-hampel/hpc-workspace-v2/admin-guide.md

 and `user_acl` are both empty, all users may choose this location.

 See `user_acl` for further logic.

-If the compile option `CHECK_ALL_GROUPS` is enabled, secondary groups are checked as well.
-By default, only the primary group is considered.

-**Caution:** if the global `default` option is set, the location specified there may be used by any user, this overrides any ACL!
-Also, if no global `default` directive is set, then the administrator **has to** ensure that every user show up in the `userdefault` or `group default` list of exactly one workspace!

 **Hint**: to enable access control, at least one of `user_acl` or `group_acl` has to be existing and non-empty!
 An invalid entry can be used to enable access